Experimental Orthopaedic Trauma Surgery

 We would like to express our sincere thanks to all funding institutions for their support of our work.

-• Experimental Trauma Surgery offers challenging doctoral and undergraduate theses to interested students.
+• Experimental orthopaedic trauma surgery offers challenging doctoral and undergraduate theses to interested students.
 Enthusiasm for trauma surgery, utmost commitment, creative and problem-oriented thinking, and the ability to work independently are essential prerequisites.
 First and co-authorship of publications and contributions to national and international congresses are sought, whenever possible, for all MD and PhD students.

 We ask for your understanding that only a limited selection of suitable candidates can be considered in order to ensure high quality supervision.